JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 This post will guide you on how to take your data (in a CSV file) to a trained TensorFlow model of your choosing.

 You're not going to find any tricks or hacks here.
-The title to this blog post is general because the TensorFlow developers have created a very general API for importing data and training standard models.
-If you follow all the suggestions of the official TensorFlow docs, you should come to the same conclusions I did.
+The title to this blog post is so general because the TensorFlow developers have created a great API for [importing data][tf-data-video] and [training standard models][tf-estimator-video].
+If you follow all the suggestions of the official TensorFlow docs, you should come to the same conclusions I do here.

 It may tempting to quickly write a script that works for your current data and current task, but if you take a little extra time and write generalizable code, you will save yourself headaches in the future.
 The instructions here will help you easily scale to different datasets and different model architectures.